 Listen to children.

-Don’t define others by race, colour, gender, sexuality, faith/no faith, or politics.
+Don’t define others by their race, colour, gender, sexuality, disability, physical/mental health condition, faith/no faith, or politics.

 I’m sometimes amazed at the things people share on Facebook and other social media sites without first checking their veracity.
 NO, Facebook doesn’t have a new algorithm that limits the number of friends you see, and NO, your favourite supermarket isn’t going to give £75 to every customer – just STOP and think before sharing.